Faculty Index: By Area | By Name | Affiliated | Emeriti

 Office: 3641 Wescoe Hall

-Associate Professor (Ph.D.
+Associate Professor and Director of Undergraduate Studies (Ph.D.
 2004, Indiana) 19th and 20th-Cent.
 Eastern Europe, Poland, modern Europe, urban and cultural history, speed and transportation technologies.

 I am intrigued with the ways that East Central Europeans have grappled with the challenges and opportunities stemming from industrialization and urbanization, especially during the overlapping periods commonly known as “The Age of Great Cities” (c.
 1840–1939) and “The Age of Speed” (c.
 1885–1939).
 My first book, Becoming Metropolitan: Urban Selfhood and the Making of Modern Cracow (Northern Illinois University Press, 2010) explores press representations of the city in the early twentieth century, including attitudes toward urban expansion, electric streetcars, automobiles, airplanes, and big-city crime and filth.
 My current book project, “Backwardness and Rushing Forward: Technology and Culture During Poland’s Age of Speed, 1885-1939,” investigates the attitudes of early adapters, enthusiasts, journalists, the public, avant garde artists, and the nationalizing state toward bicycles, automobiles, and airplanes from their introduction until WWII.